 A DM-based recovery flow operates on a completely different principle: go where the user is already having conversations.
 Instead of sending a message to a cluttered email inbox, you send a personalized 1:1 DM on a platform like Instagram, WhatsApp, or Facebook Messenger, tapping into the personal, high-priority nature of these channels.

 The difference in engagement is stark.
 While email open rates struggle to hit 20%, messaging channels see much higher engagement.
-For instance, SMS messages have an open rate of over 98%, and DMs on social platforms command similar attention.
+For instance, SMS messages have an open rate of over 98% (opens in a new tab), and DMs on social platforms command similar attention.
 By connecting directly to a CRM, a platform like Dynamo can automate sending a personalized message the moment a user in a specific segment (like "abandoned cart - 8 hours") meets the criteria.
 This leads not just to higher visibility but to much stronger conversion.
 In fact, we see that well-executed DM campaigns can achieve an 8% drip conversion rate, turning passive subscribers into active buyers thanks to a more personal touch.
-You can explore a variety of use cases for this kind of conversational outreach.
+You can explore a variety of use cases for this kind of conversational outreach (opens in a new tab).

 Competitors & Alternatives (SMS, ManyChat)